josev2046/VW-CP12/README.md

 ### 4.1 Step interactions & responsiveness

-- **Dynamic Geometry** — The grid mathematically scales and reconstructs itself based on the selected *palo*, forming a 12-step circle for ternary rhythms or an 8-step octagon for binary rhythms (Tangos).
+- **Dynamic Geometry** — The grid mathematically scales and reconstructs itself based on the selected pattern, forming a 12-step circle for standard ternary rhythms, an 8-step circle for binary rhythms (Tangos, Rumbas), or a 6-step circle for *medio compás* (Bulería 6).
 - **Cycle & toggle** — Clicking or tapping a step's pad cycles it through three velocity states in sequence: Rest → Normal → Accent → Rest.
 - **Visual feedback** — The embedded LED on each pad reflects its current state at rest (dark, muted glow, or bright flare with illuminated border), and briefly flashes white as the playhead strikes it during playback.
+The central silkscreen text updates dynamically to reflect the current cycle length.

 ### 4.2 Velocity states